scalyr/scalyr-grafana-datasource-plugin/README.md

 You’ve successfully installed, configured and created a graph in Grafana using Scalyr data!

-Note: you can add multiple queries to a visualization to plot multiple series on the same graph.
+> **Note**: You can add multiple queries to a visualization to plot multiple series on the same graph.

 ## Variables

-For general information on Grafana variables see the [Grafana documentation](https://grafana.com/docs/grafana/latest/reference/templating/)
+For general information on Grafana variables refer to the [Grafana documentation](https://grafana.com/docs/grafana/latest/reference/templating/)

 Queries support all Grafana variable substitution syntaxes, for example: